 Customer Service Centre at the Municipal Building

-From Tuesday 14 December, a security guard present will assist you with scanning your My Vaccine Pass as you arrive at one of our libraries.
-We hope this will make library users feel safe as they use our services.
+A security guard present at our all our library branches can assist you with scanning your My Vaccine Pass as you arrive.
+We hope this makes library users feel safe as they use our services.

-No, children under 12 years old do not have to be vaccinated to enter our libraries.
+No, children under 12 years and 3 months old do not have to be vaccinated to enter our libraries.
 However, children under 14 years old must be accompanied by a caregiver in our libraries at all times, as per our Care of Unaccompanied Children policy.

 COVID-19 vaccinations have been made compulsory for all Council employees for the Government’s new Protection Framework.